jiamubai/finance-flowerfinetune/README.md

-# FlowerTune LLM on Medical Dataset
+# FlowerTune LLM on Finance Dataset

 This directory conducts federated instruction tuning with a pretrained Qwen-2.5-7B (https://huggingface.co/Qwen/Qwen2.5-7B) model on a Finance dataset.
 We use [Flower Datasets](https://flower.dev/docs/datasets/) to download, partition and preprocess the dataset.